 A Michigan native, Marisa has a bachelor’s degree from the University of Michigan in sociology, master’s degree from the University of Chicago’s School of Social Service Administration, certificate in affordable housing finance, development and management from the University of Illinois at Chicago, and master’s in urban planning from the Istituto Politecnico di Milano, where her master’s thesis explored the role that an intermediary could play in advancing the community development field in northern Italy.

-Marisa serves on the Community Development Committee of The Resurrection Project, the Public Policy Committee of the Urban Land Institute and was a 2014 Marshall Memorial Fellow.
+Marisa serves on the Community Development Committee of The Resurrection Project, the board of West Central Association, was a 2014 Marshall Memorial fellow and a 2016 Leadership Greater Chicago fellow.
 She lives in Little Italy with her husband and two sons.

 | Download hi-res portrait (1 MB)